Rebecca (novel): Publishing history

 Du Maurier delivered the manuscript to her publisher, Victor Gollancz, in April 1938.
 On receipt, the book was read in Gollancz's office, and her "editor, Norman Collins, reported simply: 'The new Daphne du Maurier contains everything that the public could want.'"
 Gollancz's "reaction to Rebecca was relief and jubilation" and "a 'rollicking success' was predicted by him."
 He "did not hang around" and "ordered a first print run of 20,000 copies and within a month Rebecca had sold more than twice that number."
 The novel has been continuously in print since 1938 and in 1993 "du Maurier's US publishers Avon estimated ongoing monthly paperback sales of Rebecca at more than 4,000 copies."

 Promotion

 Du Maurier "did several radio interviews with BBC and other stations" and "attended Foyle's Literary Lunch" in August 1938 while Good Housekeeping, Ladies Home Journal, and House & Garden published articles on du Maurier.

-Print history

-Rebecca is listed in the 20th-Century American Bestsellers descriptive bibliography database maintained by the University of Illinois.
-The entry, by Katherine Huber, provided the detailed information on the English and American editions as well as translations listed below.